 Blue Cross and Blue Shield of Texas (BCBSTX) collects quality data from our providers to measure and improve the quality of care our members receive.
-Colorectal Cancer Screening (COL) is one aspect of care we measure in our quality programs.
-Quality measures evaluate a prior calendar year performance.
+Colorectal cancer screening (COL) is one aspect of care we measure in our quality programs.